- Academic Affairs

 - Print this page and follow the instructions when applying for tuition remission.

-- Review the Fall 2017 USM Tuition Deadlines and Restrictions & Winter 2018 USM Tuition Deadlines and Restrictions for the attending school.
+- Review the Spring 2018 USM Tuition Deadlines and Restrictions & Fall 2017 USM Tuition Deadlines and Restrictions for the attending school.

 - Go to the Retiree Tuition Remission Request form.